Anjali05/CS764-project/README.md

 Note: Data in the existing table files may not adhere to Postgres formatting due to stray ‘|’ at the end of rows.
 Use `"for i in `ls *.tbl`; do sed 's/|$//' $i > ${i/tbl/csv}; echo $i; done;”` to format the data.

 * Run queries using `./run-queries.sh`

+### Follow the steps for running benchmarks on SQLite
+* Change the path SSB_TABLE_FILES_DIR in ssb/sqlite/config.sh and TPCH_TABLE_FILES_DIR in ssb/sqlite/config.sh  to point to local SSB and TPC-H directories respectively db location.
+* Change SQLITE_DB_PATH path in ssb/sqlite/config.sh and  tpch/sqlite/config.sh to point to desired location of sqlite db creation.
+* run `./load.sh`.
+This will generate the .db files for sqlite.
+* run queries `./run-queries.sh`